 Finnish Customs does not issue CITES permits.
 As needed, contact the Finnish Environment Institute to find out if a permit is required.

 Approved border crossing points must be used for CITES specimens (plants, animals, their parts or products made from them) brought into Finland from non-EU countries or taken out of the EU via Finland.

-Consult the Finnish Food Authority as to what veterinary controls and licences are required for bringing animals or products of animal origin into Finland.
+Consult the Finnish Food Authority (in Finnish) as to what veterinary controls and licences are required for bringing animals or products of animal origin into Finland.
 You’ll find a list of the approved border crossing points on Finnish Food Authority's website.